 They either use hand pulse sensors or a heart rate strap to monitor the heart rate..

 The heart rate strap provides a more consistent and reliable measure than the hand pulse sensors.
 I think the heart rate strap is a much better way to go because of this but although some consoles work with a strap they aren’t always supplied with it and you have to buy it separately.

 These bikes traditionally don’t let you know the level of resistance you are working out at.
 They are more about feeling the intensity or about turning the knob a certain amount. it doesn’t give you an objective way of setting.
 Even the knobs don’t have the levels detailed.

 To get this on a console you do have to pay extra for this feature where you can see this on the console .
-The bikes with this tend to be those with magnetic resistance (CycleOps Phantom 5 Cycle is an exception with it having friction resistance) and cost over $1500.
+The bikes with this tend to be those with magnetic resistance (CycleOps Phantom 5 Cycle is an exception with it having friction resistance) and being a premium priced bike.
 Some of the most popular bikes with this are the Keiser M3 Series bikes which give you 24 levels of resistance on the console so you can get it set objectively to get the level you want.